aiirononeko/bulktrack-ios/README.md

 ```

 * **Combine publishers** keep views in sync with Core Data.
+* **UserDefaults** is utilized to store and recall the user's last performed sets for each exercise, enhancing the logging experience by providing quick reference to previous workout data.
 * **OpenAPI-generated Swift SDK** (via `ProtobufGenerator + openapi-swift`) ensures compile-time parity with the backend schema.

 ---